-Agaricus extract may benefit patients with certain cancers.
-But more studies are needed to confirm these observations.
+Agaricus extract may benefit patients with certain cancers, but more studies are needed to confirm these observations.

 Agaricus blazei is an edible mushroom grown in Brazil and Japan.
 It is used to treat arteriosclerosis, hepatitis, hyperlipidemia, diabetes, dermatitis, and cancer.
 Laboratory studies and experiments done in mice have shown that agaricus can stimulate the immune system and has anticancer effects.
-Compounds present in agaricus prevent formation of blood vessels needed for tumor development.
+Compounds present in agaricus may prevent the formation of blood vessels needed for tumor development.

 There are no clinical data to support this use.

 One study showed that oral agaricus extract improved quality of life in patients with gynecological cancers.